SarahHarrington/my-retail/README.md

 ## Installing

-1. Install Node.js and MongoDB in your development envirnoment if needed
+1. Install Node.js and MongoDB in your development environment if needed
-2. Clone or Download this repo
+2. Clone or Download this repository
 3. Run `npm install` in the command line
-4. Open another terminal and run `mongod` to start your instance of Mongo
+4. Open another terminal and run `mongod` to start your instance of MongoDB
 5. Run `npm run mongo` to populate your database with some intial product examples
 6. Run `npm start` to start the project